Riccardo-Andreatta/Angular-Animate.css/README.md

 # Angular and Animate.css

-All the [Animate.css](https://daneden.github.io/animate.css/) animation used in an Angular component.
+All the [Animate.css](https://daneden.github.io/animate.css/) animations used in an Angular component.